lucydog177/FroniusData/README.md

 # FroniusData
-## View and backup historical data for Fronius inverters with Microsoft Excel
+## View and backup the historical data stored within Fronius inverters using Microsoft Excel

 My free year of Fronius SolarWeb has expired.
-Therefore, I created this tool to backup and view the energy data for my 6 kW solar tracker.
+I created this tool to backup and view the energy data from my 6 kW solar tracker.

 ## Setup